JoeMerrell/code-quiz-v2/README.md

 ## Installation

-The repo can be downloaded and the app run locally, though the app is live at this link: https://joemerrell.github.io/code-quiz-v2/
+The repo can be downloaded at https://github.com/JoeMerrell/code-quiz-v2/tree/main and then the app can be run locally.
+The app is also live at this link: https://joemerrell.github.io/code-quiz-v2/

 ## Usage